alphabill-org/alphabill/docs/transactions.md

 ##### Transfer Non-fungible Token

 This transaction transfers a non-fungible token to a new owner.
+The token must not be in [locked](#lock-token) status.

 *TransactionOrder*.*Payload*.*Type* = "transNToken"\
 *TransactionOrder*.*Payload*.*Attributes* contains: